compbiocore/dennery_singlecell_reanalysis/README.md

 ## How to reproduce

 The Dockerfile can be re-built or pulled from Dockerhub at `jwalla12/dennery_scrna_reanalysis:20260319-4`.
-The RData object to recreate the analysis is available upon request (it is quite large).
+The `all_data.combined` R object is on Zenodo at https://zenodo.org/records/19118171

 ```
 title: